 To the south of the PA/MD border…

-it looks like rain will be the predominant type of precipitation in the immediate DC metro region with no accumulations expected; however, there is the chance for some mixing of snow and/or ice across some its northern suburbs during the latter stage of the storm.
-In northern Maryland, there can be a couple inches of snow accumulation; especially, in those areas close to the Pennsylvania border.
+it looks like plain rain will be the predominant type of precipitation in the immediate DC metro region with no accumulations expected; however, there is the chance for some mixing of snow and/or ice across some its far northern suburbs during the latter stage of the storm.
+In northern Delaware and northern Maryland, there can be a small snow accumulation; especially, in those areas right near the Pennsylvania border.

 To the north (and east) of the PA/MD border…

-Dynamical cooling in the atmosphere will result in enhanced upward motion and an increased chance of accumulating snow across much of eastern Pennsylvania, New Jersey, and the NYC metro area.
+Dynamical cooling in the atmosphere will result in enhanced upward motion and an increased chance of a changeover to snow across much of eastern Pennsylvania, New Jersey, and the NYC metro area.
 The dynamical cooling will be associated with an upper-level jet streak that will produce strong lifting in those areas to the north and east of the Mason-Dixon Line.

-Snow accumulations on the order of a few inches are on the table across much of eastern PA including the Philly metro, New Jersey, and likely as far north as the NYC metro…and there can be isolated higher amounts.
-The bulk of the snow accumulations would take place the nighttime hours since the initial burst of precipitation on Sunday afternoon could feature a mixture of rain and snow which should then change to all snow during the overnight hours.
+Snow accumulations of up to a few inches are on the table across much of eastern PA including the Philly metro, New Jersey, and likely as far north as the NYC metro.
+The bulk of the snow accumulations would take place the nighttime hours since the initial burst of precipitation on Sunday afternoon should feature rain or a mixture of rain and snow which should then change to all snow during the overnight hours.
+(This time of year is noted for cold air in the upper levels of the atmosphere so it is somewhat easier to get a “rain changing to snow” scenario).
 The storm pulls away from the coast on Monday morning leading to a moderately cold President’s Day holiday.

 Stay tuned to arcfieldweather.com for updates…a very dynamic storm system.